-Vision Australia Limited does not have shareholders but has members and stakeholders.
 Vision Australia Limited provides open, regular and timely information to members using electronic and other means.
 This includes providing access to the Annual Report to members prior to the Annual General Meeting.

 The Board actively seeks feedback and information from a range of sources including client surveys, information sessions and focus groups.